Touch and well-being in the insecurely attached

-In a multimethod study, we investigate how avoidant attachment is association with touch and its association with well-being.
+In a multi-method study, we investigate how attachment avoidance is association with touch and its association with well-being.

 Intercultural differences in the effects of touch in close relationships

-In collaboration with Belinda Campos, University California, Irvine, we investigate the differences in the frequency and effect of touch on well-being across different types of close relationships in Latino vs European cultures.
+In collaboration with Prof. Belinda Campos, University California, Irvine, we investigate the differences in the frequency and effect of touch on well-being across different types of close relationships in Latino vs Northern-Western cultures.

 Touch as a stress-buffer: An experimental study with physiological measures